Kaikeyi: Assessment

 Kaikeyi's personality and her relationships are quite revealing in Ayodhya Kanda of the Valmiki Ramayana.
 Kaikeyi maintained strong relations with her maternal family even after her wedding to King Dasharatha.
 Her brother Yudhajit visits her many times and takes a keen interest in the life of her son Bharata, often taking the latter and Shatrughna away to the Kaikeya kingdom during the summer.

 Kaikeyi helped her husband Dasharatha in the Dandaka forest while he was at war.
 While Kaikeyi saved the king in the war, as per mythology, her left hand was strong as a diamond (a boon from a Saint) so the king accompanied her during wars.

 Kaikeyi was the king's favorite queen.
 Kaikeyi's nature is described as being temperamental and unpredictable.
 While she was mostly gentle, it is evident that she disliked the king spending time with his other queens.
 King Dasharatha mentions that he did not treat his queen Kausalya with the love she deserved due to fear of Kaikeyi's tantrums and possessiveness.

 Kaikeyi seemed almost naive when it came to understanding the rights of the four princes to Ayodhya's throne.
-She naively mentions to her maid Manthara that Bharata can rule Ayodhya after Ram, not understanding the law of primogeniture.
+She naively mentions to her maid Manthara that Bharata can rule Ayodhya after Rama, not understanding the law of primogeniture.
 It is Manthara who educates Kaikeyi of the manner of succession.

-Kaikeyi's naive nature and gentleness were transformed into obstinacy and a hunger for power; all in the name of her son Bharata's welfare.
+Kaikeyi's naive nature and gentleness were transformed into obstinacy and a hunger for power all in the name of her son Bharata's welfare.
 Bharata contests her views vociferously and despises her for her act of banishing the rightful heir Rama to the forest for punishing him for no fault of his own.
-King Dasharatha tries to reason with her, arguing in terms of the stability of the kingdom, the people's will, and the court's decision to crown Rama; none of which seems reasonable to her.
+King Dasharatha tries to reason with her, arguing in terms of the stability of the kingdom, the people's will, and the court's decision to crown Rama, none of which seems reasonable to her.
 Finally, King Dasharatha renounces her, and yet he is unable to separate himself from her.
 He lingers on in his grief in her chambers in fear of the humiliation from everyone outside those chambers.